lphansen/QuantMFR/_sources/book/example_out_c3_v2.md

 **level** of $Y$, i.e., the effect on $\lim_{j\rightarrow + \infty} Y_{t+j}$.
 Models of {cite:t}`blanchardquah` and {cite:t}`shapirowatson` build on this property.

 The variance of the random variable $\alpha(1) \cdot W_{t+1}$  conditioned on the invariant events in ${\mathfrak I}$  is $|\alpha(1)|^2$.
 The overall variance of $X_{t}$ is given by

 ```{math}
 \sum_{j=0}^\infty|\alpha_j|^2 \ne |\alpha(1)|^2.
 ```

-To form a transitory-transitory shock decomposition, construct the  permanent shock as:
+To form a permanent-transitory shock decomposition, construct the  permanent shock as:

 ```{math}
 W_{t+1}^p = \left( \frac {1}{|\alpha(1)|} \right) \alpha(1) \cdot W_{t+1}